Tools-of-the-Mind-42/Scripts/README.md

 ## Scripts

-The scripts of my videos will be published chronologically
+The scripts of my videos will be published here